 We actively promote the view that children should feel able to raise any concerns that they may have.
 This includes when they have a concern about a friend or peer.
-We take the following measures to ensure that chidren know how to raise a concern: All children are educated to make sure that they know what is appropriate and inappropriate behaviour and if they feel uncomfortable about a situation or incident they know that they can report it.
-We provide them with posters all around the school with designated staff and also discuss through PSHE how they can deal with certain questions and concerns they have.
+We take the following measures to ensure that chidren know how to raise a concern: in addition to our Form times, PSHE lessons are run by Form teachers, posters around the school alert girls as to whom they can talk should they have a concern, constant reminders are given by all staff and in assemblies about the importance of feeling safe and being a sharing culture.